 Full disclaimer.
 Fish sauce smells something terrible straight out of the bottle—and even worse when it’s subjected to heat.
 So don’t say we didn’t warn you to fling open the windows and crank the exhaust before you even think about making this stinky yet savory caramel sauce.
 That said, the end definitely justifies the means in this situation.
 Especially when you make a big batch of the Vietnamese caramel sauce—the way we see it, while you’re stinking up the house, you may as well REALLY stink it up so the results of your efforts linger.
 Simply stash any extra sauce in the fridge so you can satisfy weeknight cravings for this aramel chicken in just 25 minutes.
 You’re welcome.

-- 1 1/4 cups (300 ml) fish sauce (we prefer Three Crabs brand but any fish sauce in a glass, as opposed to plastic, bottle is preferable)
+- 1 1/4 cups fish sauce, (we prefer Three Crabs brand but any fish sauce in a glass, as opposed to plastic, bottle is preferable)

-- 2 tablespoons (30 ml) mild olive oil or vegetable oil
+- 2 tablespoons mild olive oil or vegetable oil

-- 2 medium shallots about 2 1/2 ounces or 70 g), thinly sliced lengthwise into rings
+- 2 medium shallots, thinly sliced lengthwise into rings

 - 1 to 2 Thai or serrano chile peppers, halved lengthwise and seeded, if desired